The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Everyone deserves a slice of bread that is healing, nourishing and delicious.

 This is why I am setting this gluten-free sourdough bread recipe free for you to enjoy, too.
-If you’re looking for more recipes like cranberry walnut, focaccia, light, and fluffy sandwich bread, or even pizza I have so much more to offer in my groups and classes.
+If you’re looking for more recipes like cranberry walnut, focaccia, light, and fluffy sandwich bread, or even pizza I have so much more to offer in The Gluten-free Sourdough Lab.
 For now, I want to share this recipe for all who miss really good bread like I did.

 The recipe below gives you a simple, gluten-free sourdough bread that's delicious and easy to make.
 It’s the perfect loaf to start your gluten-free sourdough journey.
 The recipe gives you a foundational loaf that works well with add-ins like sunflower, caraway, or fennel seeds.
 It even tastes great with chive blossoms (see image below).
 Give this recipe a try and let me know how you like it.